This Ain't a Scene, It's an Arms Race: Music video

 At his funeral, cameo appearances are made by several characters from their previous music videos, such as Pete's date in "Dance, Dance", the teenage girl from "Grand Theft Autumn/Where Is Your Boy"'s music video, their stunt man and close friend Dirty, the deer-boy from "Sugar, We're Goin Down" (Donald Cumming of The Virgins), William Beckett of The Academy Is... as the vampire from "A Little Less Sixteen Candles..." and Travie McCoy of Gym Class Heroes (who also danced in "Dance, Dance") and celebrities Seth Green and Michelle Trachtenberg, among others.
 Joe is performing a guitar solo on top of Pete's coffin as it rises out of the burial, before Pete bursts out.
 Joe claims this is a reference to guitarist Slash in the Guns N' Roses video for "November Rain" although some fans have likened it to Synyster Gates's solo in Avenged Sevenfold's video for "Seize the Day".

-The ending of the video reveals that the entire video is nothing more than a dream of Pete's.
-Andy (who was sitting next to Pete) then realizes that they are late for a performance at a school and as they make their way on stage, they continue playing the rest of the song from the last chorus.
+The ending of the video reveals that the entire video is nothing more than a dream of Pete's, flashing back to the band's early days.
+Andy (who was sitting next to Pete) then realizes that they are late for a performance at a bingo hall and as they make their way onstage, they continue playing the rest of the song from the last chorus.
 The end of the video shows Pete attempting to stage dive.